Depression

 Engaging the whole family unit in treatment is essential for the success of treatment for a teen exhibiting signs of depression.
 They will rely on their support network to be equipped to help them through difficult times and remind them of the coping skills they’ve learned, and ensure they have access to all the tools and resources they need.

-Family therapy is also a helpful outlet for family members to seek guidance and support as they make themselves available to help the depressed teen.
+Family therapy is also a helpful outlet for family members to seek guidance and support as they make themselves available to help your depressed teen.

 Lifestyle Modifications

-As with many mental health conditions and unhealthy patterns, it can be difficult to change your habits.
-However, by modifying how you live your life, you may experience consistent relief, even when not attending treatment.
+As with many mental health conditions and unhealthy patterns, it can be difficult for your teen to change their habits.
+However, by modifying how they live their life, they may experience consistent relief, even when they are not attending treatment.

 While lifestyle modifications alone are not a holistically complete treatment, they can be effective at reducing symptoms.
-Here are a few lifestyle modifications you or a loved one can make to reduce symptoms and improve your quality of life.[4]
+Here are a few lifestyle modifications your teenager can make to reduce symptoms and improve your quality of life: [4]

 • Engage in physical activity